 For backpackers, hikers, climbers, backcountry skiers, snowshoers, and others who want strong, four-season poles at a reasonable weight, the Black Diamond Alpine Carbon Cork poles will stand up to hard use from rugged trails to mountain slopes and backcountry pow stashes—and at a competitive price for this quality.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase the Black Diamond Alpine Carbon Cork trekking poles at backcountry.com, Moosejaw.com, ems.com, blackdiamondequipment.com, or rei.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase the Black Diamond Alpine Carbon Cork trekking poles at backcountry.com, Moosejaw.com, or blackdiamondequipment.com.

 The Big Outside helps you find the best adventures.
 Join now to read ALL stories and get a free e-guide!

 Not sure you’re ready to join, but want to support my blog?